oheil/NormalizeQuantiles.jl/README.md

 	 6.5  3.5  5.0
 	 5.0  3.5  6.5

-`array` is interpreted as a matrix with 4 columns and 3 rows.
+`array` is interpreted as a matrix with 4 rows and 3 columns.

 # Behaviour of function 'normalizeQuantiles'